Frequently Asked Questions

 I have a Ph.D. already.
 Do I need to take an entrance exam?

-We will waive the GRE, LSAT, or GMAT requirement for applicants who have a Ph.D. from the US or Canada.
+We will waive the GRE, LSAT, or GMAT requirement for applicants who have earned a Ph.D. from an accredited US institution.